 Now that you have your appointments set, it will be important to bring plenty of questions and the vision of your wedding to the interview to share with each candidate.
-One of the first questions you will want to ask each candidate is how experienced they are, and if they work primarily weddings.
-Ask them on average how many weddings do they service in a year.
-Depending on what you need, you may be talking with a single bartender, or a manager of a mobile waitstaff service.
+One of the first questions you'll want to ask is how experienced they are as a company and with wedding-specific services.
+Ask them on average how many weddings they serve in a year.
+Depending on what you need, you may be talking with a single bartender, or a manager of a mobile wait staff service.
 Discuss with them what you will need for the day, and ask them logistical questions.
 You want to work with a professional service that is capable of servicing your wedding, which is why the emphasis should be put on finding a service that works weddings.
-Before the conclusion of each appointment, you will want to cover the cost of the service, and obtain a sample invoice from each candidate.
+Before the conclusion of each appointment, you will want to discuss the cost of the service, and obtain a detailed quote, or at the very least a sample invoice.
 This will help you determine which service will get you the most out of your money's worth.

-Take some time to deliberate over which service will be better for you and your specific wedding needs with your partner, parents, or planner.
+Take some time to deliberate over which service will be better for you and your specific wedding needs with your partner or parents, whosoever input you need.
 Trust your instincts, and you should have no problem deciding on who the right candidate is.
-Once you are ready to make your choice, sign a contract with the candidate, and place a deposit if applicable.
-On the day of your wedding, the bartender and/or waitstaff logistics will be handled by the exemplary professional service you have hired to do the job.
+Once you've made a choice, move forward with the hiring prices by signing a contract with the candidate, and place a deposit if applicable.
+On the day of your wedding, the bartender and/or wait staff logistics will be handled by the exemplary professional service you have hired to do the job.